-- □ 43-49 graduate credit hours, depending on the concentration, completed with an overall GPA of 'B' (3.0) average. - □ A minimum grade of 'B' (3.0) in all required course work (including required electives). - Continuous registration from the date of matriculation (unless on an approved leave of absence). - ☐ If beyond the four-year time limit for completion of degree, an approved Petition for an Extension of the Time Limit to Complete a Graduate Degree Program(https://www.buffalo.edu/content/dam/grad/forms/pet-extension.pdf) is on file in the Graduate School. - Review unofficial transcript and address any 'l' grades. - Successful completion of MPH field training (EEH 544), including the required slides set showing how competencies were met.

-- Successful completion and presentation of the culminating project. - An electronic copy of the culminating project and Graduation Information Form must be submitted to the Department and the MPH Coordinator.
-The form is available at the following link: http://sphhp.buffalo.edu/content/dam/sphhp/epidemiology-and-environmental-health/pdf/students/graduation-information-form.pdf
+- □ 43-49 graduate credit hours, depending on the concentration, completed with an overall GPA of 'B' (3.0) average.
+A minimum grade of 'B' (3.0) in all required course work (including required electives). - □ Continuous registration from the date of matriculation (unless on an approved leave of absence). - ☐ If beyond the four-year time limit for completion of degree, an approved (Extension of Time Limit for Degree Completion) is on file in the Graduate School. - Review unofficial transcript and address any 'l' grades. - Successful completion of MPH field training (EEH 544), including the required slides set showing how competencies were met. - Successful completion and presentation of the culminating project. - An electronic copy of the culminating project and Graduate Information Form must be submitted to the Department and the MPH Coordinator.